Nuclear Medicine Technology Certification Board - Welcome - NMTCB Tucker, GA

 Applicants who were determined ineligible to take the examination, but who later meet the current eligibility requirements, may reapply, pay the current processing fee and reactivate their application.

-Candidates who fail to make an appointment within the three (3) month testing cycle allowed can reactivate their eligibility by paying a reactivation fee of $87.50.
-Candidates who failed to appear for an appointment at a testing center may reactivate their eligibility by paying the full processing fee of $175.00.
-This is because the testing center charges the full fee to the NMTCB if a candidate fails to appear for the appointment or fails to change the appointment within the allowable time.
+Candidates who fail to make an appointment within the three (3) month testing cycle allowed may reactivate their eligibility by paying a reactivation fee of $100.00, based on meeting current eligibility requirements.
+Candidates who failed to appear for an appointment at a testing center may reactivate their eligibility by paying the full processing fee of $200.00, based on meeting current eligibility requirements.
+The full processing fee is required because the testing center charges the full fee to the NMTCB if a candidate fails to appear for the appointment or fails to change the appointment within the allowable time.

 When reactivating your eligibility, your request should include your current name, the name used on your original application (if changed), NMTCB file number, address and phone number, and date of last examination in your request.